Indiana police search vacant houses after arrest of suspected killer

 "The purpose of the search is to ensure that the structures are completely vacant, get them boarded up and place them on the list for demolition," Gary Police Chief Larry McKinley said.

-Gary has lost over half its population since the 1960s because of the decline in steel manufacturing jobs, and has 10,000 abandoned buildings overgrown with trees and weeds.
+Gary has lost over half its population since the 1960s because of the decline in steel manufacturing jobs, and has 10,000 abandoned buildings.
 Gary intends to demolish 1,000 of them in the next year.

 Cook County, Illinois police are also searching abandoned buildings near the Indiana border, said Sheriff Tom Dart.

-Police said Vann may have had victims dating back 20 years.
+Police said Vann may have had victims dating back 20 years and they were reviewing about 70 missing-persons cases in Gary.
 The victims found so far appear to be have been killed more recently.

 Other victims included Anith Jones, 35; Kristine Williams, 36; and Teaira Batey, 28, officials said.
 Batey's family filed a missing persons report in late January.